 This degree is offered in an accelerated, low-residency format designed to accommodate working professionals.
 Students have the flexibility to complete their degree in one to two years.

 For detailed descriptions and course times, please see the Graduate Bulletin (course catalog).

 II.
 ELECTIVE COURSES (6 CREDIT HOURS):

-The MS in Leadership and Change prepares you for leadership roles that are both personally and professionally rewarding.
+The master’s degree in Leadership and Change develops graduates that serve as leaders in careers that are personally and professionally rewarding.